Stocks fall Monday on worries about virus' spread, but pare losses

 France’s CAC 40 fell 2.4%, and Germany’s DAX lost 2.8%.
 The FTSE 100 in London dropped 1.7%.

-All the new restrictions on movement also sent travel-related stocks on Wall Street to sharp losses.
-Cruise operator Carnival dropped 3.9%, Norwegian Cruise Line fell 2.9% and American Airlines lost 3.5%.
+All the new restrictions on movement sent travel-related stocks on Wall Street lower.
+Cruise operator Carnival dropped 1.9%, Norwegian Cruise Line fell 1.6% and American Airlines lost 2.5%.

 Stocks of energy producers were also weak on worries that heightened travel restrictions could mean even fewer airplane seats filled and fewer miles driven by automobiles.